 Makeup Tips for Mascara

 Last but certainly not least, mascara!
 Some people go completely without any mascara at all.
 To me, personally, if you have your entire face made up and don’t have any mascara on, your look looks incomplete.

-Although I think mascara is an essential part of makeup, I don’t think you should lather it on.
+Although we think mascara is an essential part of makeup, we don’t think you should lather it on.
 Sometimes less is more.
 There are about three to four different shades of black in most mascaras.
 If you are hesitant to use mascara because you’re afraid of how dark it will make your eyes seem, try a lighter color.

 To differentiate your look from day to day, try mascara on both top and bottom, then the next day try mascara just on your top eye lashes.

 Now you have multiple ideas on how to do your makeup.
 These makeup tips may not be how you like to apply your makeup, but they’re here if you’d like to give them a go.

 Everyone has their own style when it comes to makeup.
 It’s good to be open to new tips and tricks.
 Who knows?
 You just might like it!

 Leave a comment below with some of your favorite makeup tips!